z1skgr/rsa-crypto/README.md

 * [Acknowledgements](#acknowledgments)

 ## General Information
-RSA is an asymmetric cryptographic algorithm where each user has two keys, one private and one public.
+RSA is an asymmetric cryptographic algorithm where each user has two keys
+* private
+* public.
 It uses data from the theory of numbers and in combination with the particularly large keys achieves encryption in a balance arithmetic that makes decryption by factorization impossible.